 Vermont's payment and delivery system reforms are designed to help Vermont achieve the Triple Aim of better care, better health, and lower costs.
-In order to achieve this goal, Vermont designed a population health approach that includes VBP models for all payers; support for provider readiness and increased accountability; and HDI improvements to enable timely1 information for clinical decision-making, evaluation, and policy-making.
+In order to achieve this goal, Vermont designed a population health approach that includes value-based payment models for all payers, support for provider readiness and increased accountability, and health data infrastructure improvements to enable timely information for clinical decisionmaking, evaluation, and policy-making.
 In addition, the State made efforts to ensure that workforce needs were strategically considered.
 A hallmark of VHCIP activities was collaboration between the public, private sectors, consumers, and advocates which created commitment to change and synergy between public and private cultures, policies, and behaviors.
-A full list of organizations and contractors is provided in Appendix C: SIM Participants and Contractors.

-SIM focus areas and underlying projects were developed and refined in response to needs identified by the Vermont health care community according to a multi-faceted population health approach.
-The work required a coordinated effort to ensure that challenges were not addressed in silos, but collaboratively with inputs from all relevant partners.
+SIM focus areas and underlying projects were developed and refined in response to needs identified by the Vermont health care community according to a multifaceted population health approach.
+The work required coordinated effort to ensure that challenges were not addressed in silos, but collaboratively with inputs from all relevant partners.
 In addition, it was vital to develop infrastructure to support projects, the communities they serve, and all of their participants.
-Investments in functional models such as The Vermont Model of Care (see page 24 for more information), as well as, documents like the Population Health Plan, provided a common conceptual framework necessary to ensure continued collaboration and integration toward that goal.
+Investments in functional models such as The Vermont Model of Care (more information on this is found on page 23), as well as, documents like the Population Health Plan, provided a common conceptual framework necessary to ensure continued collaboration and integration toward that goal.
 Furthermore, the VHCIP website provided a high level of transparency to stakeholders by providing current status reports, calendars, and other resource materials in a timely manner.